Motihari Brigade creates Rock-n-Roll Thoughtcrime for independent minds. Your cup of tea, perhaps?

 Or perhaps you would prefer the comfortable illusions of corporate-state programmed culture.
 How do you tell the false prophet from the real?
 Because the false prophet tells you what you want to hear.
 We are always the heroes in the stories that we tell about ourselves.

-The regularly scheduled tele-screen programming filters a daily dose of algorithmic groupthink to that is carefully designed to entertain, distract, placate, indoctrinate, enforce, ridicule, destroy, and then disappear.
+The regularly scheduled tele-screen programming filters a daily dose of algorithmic groupthink that is carefully designed to entertain, distract, placate, indoctrinate, enforce, ridicule, destroy, and then disappear.

 Rock-n-Roll Thoughtcrime gives you permission to “Turn off and tune out the machine.”

-But now a bit about what inspired our band.
 Motihari Brigade takes their name from Motihari, India, birthplace of George Orwell, the patron saint of independent human critical thinking asserting itself against the onslaught of the modern propaganda surveillance state.

 “Brigade” and the associated three-pointed star symbology were inspired by the International Brigades that went to fight fascism in the 1930s during the Spanish Civil War.
-This lost epoch of history involved volunteers who traveled from all corners of the globe to fight against the rising tide of fascism in Spain, and who were inspired to co-operatively defend human ideals of freedom and democracy.
-Such anti-fascism had not yet become as fashionable as it soon became in the 1940s.
+This lost epoch of history involved volunteers who traveled from all corners of the globe to fight against the rising tide of fascism in Spain, and who were inspired to defend human ideals of freedom and democracy.
+Such anti-fascism had not yet become as fashionable as it became in the 1940s.

 At the time, International Brigade volunteers, who included many notable figures such as Orwell and Hemingway, were sneered at as undesirable radicals.
 Meanwhile, the industrialists of the day supplied the growing strength of the Axis powers in Europe.
 Later, as World War II erupted, International Brigade volunteers were briefly rehabilitated as “freedom fighters” before again being dispensed with as subversives during the McCarthyism of the 1950s.
 Such ongoing historical revisions likely inspired Orwell’s concepts of “newspeak” and “doublethink” as illustrated in his classic work of “fiction” 1984.

 And the system also needs a “resistance.”
-In the end, 1984 leaves interesting doubts as to whether Goldstein and his book were even real.
+In the end, 1984 leaves interesting doubts as to whether Goldstein and his banned book were even real.
 Was the “resistance” a genuine clandestine movement, or a “fake news” contrivance used to identify subversive elements and better control the population.
 It strikes us that this literary ambiguity also explains a lot in our own present day.
 Beware the official “resistance.”
 They are like the revolutionary pigs on the Animal Farm who ultimately wore the farmer’s clothes.
 But that’s another story.
-Another good one.